Saturday, November 20, 2010

 To view the State of the Union in perspective, we must not ignore the rest of the world.
 There isn’t time tonight for a lengthy treatment of social or of foreign policy, I should say a subject I intend to address in detail in the near future.
 A few words, however, are in order on the progress we’ve made over the past year re-establishing respect for our nation around the globe and some of the challenges and goals that we will approach in the year ahead.

-.
+At Ottawa and Cancun, I met with leaders of the major industrial powers and developing nations.
 Now some of those I met with were a little surprised I didn’t apologize for America’s wealth.
 Instead I spoke of the strength of the free marketplace system and how that system could help them realize their aspirations for economic development and political freedom.(my emphasis) I believe lasting friendships were made and the foundation was laid for future cooperation.

 Compare the texts of the first SOTU speeches from Reagan and Obama and you will see 2 totally different philosophies.
 When you examine the application, you see the difference in the outcomes played out in our economies.